 I don’t go out looking for inspiration.
 Flowers just grab me as I pass by them.
-I’m not sure if Nastursiums are growing like crazy where you are, but here in LA, they’re everywhere right now.
+I’m not sure if Nastursiums are grow like crazy where you live, but here in LA, in the spring, they’re everywhere.

 Nasturtium flowers and leaves are edible as long as pesticides aren’t used.
 They add a great peppery flavor and vibrant color to any dish.

 I love serving this salad on top of big, beautiful Nastursium leaves!

 So yes, we’re actually going to eat the flowers in this beautiful Grapefruit-Avocado Salad!
 Since I find Nastursiums to be so cheerful, this is a very bright salad.
 It dances with color and flavor.
 Delightful for a brunch or lunch, or first course for dinner.

 - If you can get your greens at a Farmer’s Market, that’s ideal.
 You can often find lovely mixes that include flowers, herbs, and many different lettuces.

 - If you don’t see Nastursiums on your street, they will often sell them in plastic containers in the herb section of the produce department, in the supermarket.

 - I intentionally make more dressing than is needed — I love having another serving or two to use throughout the week on other salads I might make.

 - And finally, here’s a photographic guide for How To Cut An Avocado and How to Cut Citrus Segments and Slices.

 - Fried Meyer Lemon Caesar Salad